stpnwf/ZestyTheme/README.md

  Theme is still **WIP**, and may look broken in some areas.
 Please report any issues.

- I am _not_ knowledgeable in CSS, but if the end result looks how I want it to, despite how hacky or messy the code may be, that's a win in my book...
-PRs are welcome.
+ I am _not_ the most knowledgeable in CSS, but I will do my best to maintain it...
+PRs are welcome :)

 ---

 **Things I'd like to do, if I can figure out how to (HELP WANTED):**

  Add profile pics back: